ibm-cloud-docs/dr-automation-powervs/create-instance-powervs.md

 6. If you want to enable **High Availability(HA)** for the orchestrator, check the box labeled **Deploy orchestrator with HA**.
    > **Note**: If you select **Deploy orchestrator with HA**, two virtual machines will be created—one as the primary and the other as a standby for disaster recovery events.
 7. Once you've entered all the necessary information, review the details and **click** Create Resource.
-8. You will be redirected to the **Workspaces** page, where you can manage your newly created DR instance.
+8. You will be redirected to the **Service details** page, where you can manage your newly created DR instance.

 For more information about the appropriate region for your workspace, see [IBM Cloud regions](https://cloud.ibm.com/docs/overview?topic=overview-locations).